Check Out Our No-Filter Selfie

-Unlike our bigger competitors, we are a small company of just 42 people who work and hang out together.
+Unlike our bigger competitors, we are a company of just 71 people who work and hang out together.

-Our talent pool currently consists of 350+ freelance developers whose personal and professional skills have been verified prior to hiring.
+Our talent pool currently consists of 1000+ remote developers whose personal and professional skills have been verified prior to hiring.

 Someone would say it’s not much.
 That is true.
-We know all of our freelancers personally.
+We personally know all developers from our database.
 We know what they are great at and what they suck at.
 We know what inspires and concerns them.
-When you submit your job description to us, we know which one of our freelancers will be the perfect match for it.
+When you submit your job description to us, we know which one will be the perfect match for it.

 What we promise you

 Minimum actions are needed on your end.
 Just submit your order description and tend to other matters.
-The next day, you will have a freelancer for your project, ready and able.
-Their experience and skills will be the perfect match for your project needs.
+The next day, you will have an engineer for your project ready and able.
+Their experience and skills will be the perfect match for your needs.

 Sometimes our standards can get us into tight spots.
-Zhenya Kruglova, our Head of Talent Acquisition and Strategy, recalls one of the many cases when we were in a pinch:
+Yevgeniya Kruglova, our Head of Talent Acquisition and Strategy, recalls one of the many cases when we were in a pinch: